<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Pro Tip: If you’re using delivery management software, you can use APIs to integrate it with your inventory or warehouse management solution.
 This can give you bonus visibility over inventory, which can help you to optimize your supply chain and the frequency at which you restock products.

-#3 Predictable delivery schedules
+#3 Predictable Delivery Schedules

 Unless customers select same-day delivery, you can use scheduled delivery to plan better delivery schedules.